coolinmc6/scotch-intro/README.md

 When you look at it, you can see that it is essentially one big object.
 I don't think I like syntax as much as I've learned in other places...re-writing this component would be a good exercise.
-- I've been importing { Component } as well in my components like I've learned elsewhere but I get a warning explaing how { Component } is defined but not used.
+- I've been importing { Component } as well in my components like I've learned elsewhere but I get a warning explaining how { Component } is defined but not used.
 I guess the React.createClass object is not equal to what { Component } brings to the table.

 ## Unidirectional Data Flow